 David Barton MEd BA (Hons) LLCM DipABRSM DipRSCM CertGSMD(T) MISM AFHEA FRSA

-At school, David won prizes for music and drama and was an integral part of his school’s musical activities and productions, including being musical director for Cinderella and Bugsy Malone.
+At school, David won prizes for music and drama and played an integral part of his school’s musical activities and productions, including being musical director for Cinderella and Bugsy Malone.
 In 1998, David played 2nd flute in Malcolm Arnold’s Little Suite No. 2 under Sir Simon Rattle as part of the World’s Largest Orchestra at the National Indoor Arena in Birmingham.

 Private Music Tuition Studio